kylewp13/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    `.forEach executes a function on each array element, and .map does that plus returns a new array also.`

 2. What is the difference between a function and a method?

+    `A method belongs to a object and a function belongs to the window but is also a method of the window.`

 3. What is closure?

+    `A closure gives you access to an outer function's scope from the inner function.`

 4. Describe the four rules of the 'this' keyword.

+  `1.
+Window Binding - in the global scope`
+  `2.
+Implicit Binding - points to the object on the left` `3.
+New Binding - keyword that constructs a new object and points to it` `4.
+Explicit Binding - this is .call, .apply or .bind`

 5. Why do we need super() in an extended class?

+    `The super() calls and passes the arguments back to the extended class.`

 ## Project Set up